 Does weather affect Dish Internet speed?

-Light rain has minimal impact.
-Heavy storms can reduce speeds 10–30% with brief outages.
-The dish has built-in heating for snow/ice.
-Effects are typically short-lived (minutes, not hours).
+Light rain has minimal impact (less than 5% speed reduction).
+Heavy storms can reduce speeds 10–30% with brief outages lasting 2–10 minutes.
+The dish has built-in heating (75–100W) for snow and ice.
+Effects are typically short-lived.
+Wind above 50 mph may cause minor latency increases from antenna vibration.

 Is Dish faster than HughesNet?

 Significantly.
 Dish offers 50–250 Mbps with 20–50ms latency.
-HughesNet maxes out at 100 Mbps with 600ms+ latency.
-The latency difference alone makes Dish dramatically better for modern internet usage.
+HughesNet maxes out at 100 Mbps (Fusion tier) with 600ms+ latency.
+The latency difference alone makes Dish dramatically better for video calls, gaming, and any real-time internet usage.